Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Conclusion

 \section{Conclusion}

-In this work, we address a core challenge in DeepResearch report generation: obtaining scalable, reliable, and human-aligned supervision without explicit golden signals.
+In this work, we address a core challenge in DeepResearch report generation: obtaining scalable, preference-informed supervision without explicit golden signals.
 Instead of relying on predefined or human-annotated rubrics, we learn query-specific rubric generators from human preferences.
-Combined with LLM-based rubric evaluation under GRPO, our method produces discriminative and adaptable rubrics that provide stronger training and evaluation signals, leading to consistent improvements in report generation.
+Combined with format constraints and LLM-based rubric evaluation under GRPO, our method produces discriminative and adaptable rubrics that provide stronger training and evaluation signals in our experiments.
 More broadly, our results highlight learning evaluative criteria as a promising direction for preference-aligned training in complex tasks.
-Limitations and future work are discussed in Appendix~\ref{app:limit}.
+Future work is discussed in Appendix~\ref{app:limit}.